Inedo/inedo-docs/BuildMaster/integrations/azure-devops/source-control.md

 );
 ```

+## TFVC vs. Git {#tfvc-vs-git}

+Azure DevOps supports two types of source control integration:

+{.docs}
+ - **TFVC** - mostly familiar as "the source control system for TFS", TFVC is a centralized source code repository mostly still used from existing on-prem installations of TFS
+ - **Git** - the most common distributed version control system

+BuildMaster combined with the AzureDevOps extension only supports Git source control integration.
+To integrated with a TFVC source control system, you can use the BuildMaster TFS extension instead.
+Alternatively, you can convert existing TFVC repositories to Git repositories using the git-tfs tool available here: [https://github.com/git-tfs/git-tfs](https://github.com/git-tfs/git-tfs)

 ### Git-based Operations Differences {#operations-differences}

 Git source repositories are unique in that you can use either a host-specific operation (in this case, `AzureDevOps::Get-Source`) or the generic `Git::GetSource` operation.
 The primary difference is that you'll use project names for Azure DevOps operations and URLs in the generic operations.